 That means making sure we work with effective local and international partners.
 We invest in new opportunities to reach more people in need of our services.
 We look for real solutions to real problems to break the cycle of poverty and disability – at the grassroots level and at the policy level.

-We come with 107 years of love in action.
+We come with over 100 years of love in action.